1.Too many exercises

 4.Lack of power exercises

 P90x includes many exercises but most of them are somewhat gimmicky.
-Instead of focusing on basic exercises the lifter is distracted by unicorns and butterflies.
+Instead of focusing on basic exercises, the lifter is distracted by unicorns and butterflies.
 Training is not supposed to be a boredom killer.

-5.Too much supplementation marketing
+5.Too much supplements marketing

 P90X comes with a lot of supplements promotion.
 As expected, Tony Horton is bashing all regular supplement lines, except for his own – shakeolgy.
 This is what we call a smart businessman.